zylo-X/bo2-plutonium-mod-switcher/README.md

 ### Before (Manual Process) 😫
 ```
 1. Navigate to your Plutonium folder
-2. Move current (original) scripts/images in a folder called original,Unmodded , anyname you want .....
+2. Move current (original) scripts/images to a folder called original,Unmodded , anyname you want .....
 ├── 📁 Original/                 ← Your original files ⭐
 │   ├── 📁 scripts/
 │   └── 📁 images/